dyne/tomb/README.md

 Tomb can be used in conjunction with some other software applications, some are developed by Dyne.org, but some also by third parties.

+It works well inside the Windows Subsystem for Linux starting from the Windows 11 release since that supports mounting loopback volumes.

 ### Included extra applications

 These auxiliary applications are found in the extras/ subdirectory of